-Recent studies have investigated the role of cfDNA as a potential marker for therapeutic targets of SARS-CoV-2 in order to develop new therapeutic strategies for the disease [17].
-In their study, Chen et al. systematically analysed whole-genome sequencing (WGS) of cfDNA in patients with mild and severe SARS-CoV-2 courses to explore the clinical value of cfDNA in SARS-CoV-2.
-They showed that significantly different levels were measured between mild and severe SARS-CoV-2 courses in patients, which could indicate the involvement of potential genes, tissues and signalling pathways in disease progression and severity [18].
-In a further study, Andargie et al. showed that cfDNA levels correlated positively with COVID-19 disease severity, C-reactive protein and D-dimer, and that the cfDNA profile at admission identified patients who subsequently required intensive care or died during hospitalization.
-They conclude that cfDNA could be used as a potential diagnostic biomarker to map sources of injury and as a prognostic biomarker to predict COVID-19 trajectory and outcome by providing mechanistic information about COVID-19-induced tissue injury [19].
-However, in this study, cfDNA levels were not measured in patients before they presented at the hospital.
-Our study will instead focus on patients who visit their GP's office with mild flu-like symptoms.
+Recent studies have investigated the role of cfDNA as a potential marker for therapeutic targets of SARS-CoV-2 in order to develop new therapeutic strategies for the disease.17 In their study, Chen et al profiled and analysed for the first-time plasma cfDNA of mild and severe COVID-19 patients.
+They found that in comparison between mild and severe COVID-19 patients, Interleukin-37 signalling was one of the most relevant pathways.
+Their data thus revealed potential tissue involvement, provided insights into mechanism on COVID-19 progression and highlighted utility of cfDNA as a non-invasive biomarker for disease severity inspections.
+18 In a further study, Andargie et al showed that cfDNA levels correlated positively with COVID-19 disease severity, CRP and D-dimer, and that the cfDNA profile at admission identified patients who subsequently required intensive care or died during hospitalisation.
+They conclude that cfDNA could be used as a potential diagnostic biomarker to map sources of injury and as a prognostic biomarker to predict COVID-19 trajectory and outcome by providing mechanistic information about COVID-19-induced tissue injury.19 However, in this study, cfDNA levels were not measured in patients before they presented at the hospital.
+Our study will instead focus on patients who visit their general practitioner (GP's) office with mild flu-like symptoms.
 In addition to the studies on cfDNA levels and SARS-CoV-2, further studies have measured the impact of influenza on cfDNA levels.
-Again, it was shown that patients had significantly increased cfDNA levels [19, 20].
+Again, it was shown that patients had significantly increased cfDNA levels.
+19 20 The aim of our study is to determine if cfDNA levels differ in patients with mild or moderate influenza symptoms when either SARS-CoV-2 infection or infection with another common respiratory pathogen is present or if these concentrations are similar to each other.